eldermoraes/quarkus-workshop-langchain4j/docs/docs/section-1/step-01.md

 ## Chatting with the chatbot

-The chatbot is calling gpt-4o (from OpenAI) via the backend.
+The chatbot is calling the LLM via the backend.
 You can test it out and observe that it has memory.
 Example: